ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Platform threads and virtual threads

 A thread is a _thread of execution_ in a program, that is an independently scheduled execution unit that belongs to a process in the OS.
 This entity has a program counter and stack.
-The _Thread_ class is a facade to manage _threads of execution_ in the JVM.
+The _Thread_ class is a facade to manage threads of execution in the JVM.
 This class has fields, methods, and constructors.
 There are two kinds of threads, platform threads and virtual threads.

 ### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
 A platform thread is connected to an OS thread for their entire lifetime.
 The OS schedules OS threads and therefore, platform threads.
-The operating system affects the thread creation time and _context switching_ time, as well as the number of platform threads.
+The operating system affects the thread creation time and the _context switching_ time, as well as the number of platform threads.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
 For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
 Simplified, the maximum number of OS threads can be calculated as the total virtual memory size divided by the stack size.
 So, the number of available platform threads is limited to the number of OS threads.
 A typical JVM can support no more than a few thousand platform threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.